 Natural remedies are effective and useful alternatives for treating various types of skin ailments.
-The trick is to understand how to use them properly so that you can enjoy their benefits instead of accidentally making your situation worse.
-Here are five common mistakes to avoid when using natural skin care remedies.
+The trick is to understand how to use them properly so that you can enjoy their benefits instead of ending up with unwanted results.
+Here are five common mistakes to avoid when using natural skincare remedies.

 1. Apple Cider Vinegar Burn